deepsea-inria/pctl/doc/pctl.md

 Derived operations
 ------------------

+The remaining data-parallel operations are ones that can be derived from the prevoius operations.
+However, these operations are useful almost as often.

-***Type-level operators*** Sometimes, as we will see in this section, the pctl defines a function that both takes as template parameter an iterator class and extracts from that iterator class the type of the items that are referenced by the iterator.
-For this purpose, the pctl defines a few type-level functions whose purpose is to extract from the iterator the corresponding value, reference and pointer types.
+***Type-level operators*** The purpose of the following type operators is to extract from an iterator type the underlying value, reference and pointer types.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ {.cpp}
 namespace pctl {